 1. Pain

-Are you dealing with aches and pains when sitting at your desk?
-This can very likely be caused by poor posture and sitting for too long at a time.
 Take the time to meet with a healthcare professional to discuss your personal areas of discomfort in the workplace.
 They’ll provide tips and helpful advice to solve your current crisis.

 You can also contact ergonomic seating specialists directly.
 If you have an office chair showroom in your area, give it a visit.
 Show the pros how you sit naturally and they’ll likely have some words of wisdom to get you back ahead of the curve.
 You should never settle for pain in a bad office chair.
-If you’re dealing with discomfort, take the initiative and make the changes necessary to remain healthy in the workplace.

 Bad Office Chair | Computer Chair Back Pain Issues